Fact check: Trump responds to Jan. 6 committee subpoena with usual election lies

 Trump listed purported evidence of wrongdoing in swing states he lost.
 One of his claims about Pennsylvania, which Biden won by more than 80,000 votes, was this: "In Pennsylvania, as of February 2021, there were 121,240 more votes than voters."

 Facts First: This is false.
-Pennsylvania did not have more votes cast in the 2020 election than it had registered voters; in reality, it had about 7 million votes cast and about 9 million registered voters, for a turnout of about 76.5%.
-This claim about the state having had more votes than voters -- based on a Republican state legislator's misreading of state data -- was repeatedly debunked in 2020 and 2021.
+Pennsylvania did not have more votes cast in the 2020 election than it had registered voters; the state had about 7 million votes cast and about 9 million registered voters, for a turnout of about 76.5%.
+And Trump was also wrong if he was repeating the claim that the state counted more votes in the 2020 election than it counted voters who participated in that election.
+This claim, which was based on a Republican state legislator's misreading of state data that wasn't complete at the time, was repeatedly debunked in 2020 and 2021.

 Votes in Maricopa County, Arizona